๐Ÿ‘๏ธComputer Vision and Image Processing

 Efficiency-Optimized Architectures: Speed and Resource Constraints

-Real-world deployment often requires inference on mobile devices or real-time processing.
+Real-world deployment often requires inference on mobile devices or real-time video processing.
 These architectures sacrifice some accuracy for dramatic improvements in speed, memory footprint, and computational cost.

 MobileNet